ianstormtaylor/slate/docs/concepts/the-selection-model.md

 A selection always refers to text nodes.
 Such that even if you set a selection relative to a non-text node, Slate will automatically correct it for you.

-This makes selection's easier to reason about, while still giving us the benefits of a recursive document tree, and it makes for a lot less boilerplate.
+This makes selections easier to reason about, while still giving us the benefits of a recursive document tree, and it makes for a lot less boilerplate.

 ### Leaf Blocks